-Research Design Reviewing previous researches on measuring the impact of a treatment on an outcome lead the researchers to decide on conducting an experiment.
-In this respect, Leedy and Ormrod (2001) highly recommend to use an experiment in educational research when investigating the effectiveness of utilizing specific techniques/strategies on students' progress.
-Correspondingly, the students in this study are prepared to receive a treatment in order to explore the relationships between the independent variable the 'effect of using constructivist approach utilizing authentic materials, and 'students' development in writing skills' would be the dependent variable on which the independent variable is acting.
+Reviewing previous researches on measuring the impact of a treatment on an outcome lead the researchers to decide on conducting an experiment.
+In this respect, Leedy and Ormrod (2001) highly recommended to use an experiment in educational when investigating the effectiveness utilizing research of techniques/strategies on students' progress.
+Correspondingly, the students in this study were prepared to receive a treatment in order to explore the relationships between the independent variable the effect of using constructivist approach utilizing authentic materials, and 'students' development in reading skills' would be the dependent variable on which the independent variable is acting.
 For the purpose of deciding on which design to follow, the researcher reviewed the literature in order to reach a sound decision.
 Cohen, Manion, and Morrison (2007, p.
 274) maintained that empirical studies in education tend to be quasi-experimental rather than experimental and in most cases these studies depend on pre-existing intact groups.
-Hence, the researcher adopted a quasi-experimental pretest, 15 weeks treatment, post-test design in that study.
+Hence, the researcher adopted a quasi-experimental pre-test, 15 weeks treatment, post-test design in that study.